jj-tsao/reelix-ai/docs/design/investigator-agent.md

 ## Summary

 The Investigator Agent (built on Claude Agent SDK) reads Reelix's own production logs, attributes a quality regression to a specific stage of the recommendation pipeline, proposes a concrete diff; and, when `apply_mode` is enabled, it branches, implements the fix, and verifies it by replaying a frozen eval set.
-Finaly, the agent writes a report with findings and veried solutions for human review and approval.
+Finally, the agent writes a report with findings and verified solutions for human review and approval.

 Observability is done separately: OpenTelemetry and Grafana for live traces, batch metrics and LLM-as-a-judge evals for daily aggregates (`jobs.eval_judge`).
 The Investigator's main job is root-cause attribution, solutioning, and verification: **which stage caused it, on the evidence of which specific queries, and what change would fix it — then testing that change against a frozen baseline and handing the human a diff for approval.**